Zoe353/Zoe353.github.io/_posts/2020-05-05-DayBlog-Adv-Java-Programming4.md

 date: 2020-05-05
 ---

 Threads allow multiple actions to be performed at the same time inside a single process.
-Whe nwe have a machine with multiple cores, we can run multiple tasks at the same time.
+When we have a machine with multiple cores, we can run multiple tasks at the same time.
 In programming, a single process can have multiple threads working at the same time.
 Each thread has its own stack and its own local variables.
 Threads inside the same process are more closely connected, they share memory with other threads.
 All of the threads have the same access to global variables.